-The audio system features AM/FM radio and the XM[®] Radio^{} service.
-It can also play audio CDs, WMA/MP3/AAC files, iPods[®], iPhone[®], USB flash drives, and Bluetooth[®] devices.
+The audio system features AM/FM radio and the XM® Radio service.
+It can also play audio CDs, WMA/MP3/AAC files, USB flash drives, iPod®, iPhone® and Bluetooth® devices.

 You can operate the audio system from the buttons and switches on the panel, or the remote controls on the steering wheel.